zhengxyz123/pyglet/doc/programming_guide/examplegame.rst

         self.thrust = 300.0
         self.rotate_speed = 200.0

-Now we need to get the class to respond to user input.
-Pyglet uses an event-based approach to input, sending key press and key release events to registered event handlers.
+Now we need to get the class to respond to user input.  pyglet uses an event-based approach to input, sending key press and key release events to registered event handlers.
 But we want to use a polling approach in this example, checking periodically if a key is down.
 One way to accomplish